antronerds/r2-tutorials/docs/Multiple_Datasets.md

     dataset names in alphabetical order (so changing the order of 1 or 2 datasets should be sufficient).
-The pull down next to "dataset ordering pull down menu" enables to split one or more dataset by selecting a track , in this manner the chosen dataset(s) will be split according to the numbers of groups of the selected track.
+The pull down next to "dataset ordering pull down menu" enables to split one or more dataset by selecting a track , in this way the chosen dataset(s) will be split according to the numbers of groups of the selected track.
 2. For now change the color for the datasets as indicated in Figure 4 and click "next".